-The Shure MV5 is a bit more flexible with its ADC built into the mic body and its female micro-USB output.
-In the case of the MV5, any male micro-USB to male (insert charger port type here) will effectively connect the mic to your smartphone (or other digital device).
+The Shure MV5 is more flexible with its ADC built into the mic body and its female micro-USB output.
+In the case of the MV5, any male micro-USB to male (insert charger port type here) will effectively connect the mic to your smartphone (or another digital device).

-The Shure MV5 comes with both a micro-USB to Lightning and a micro-USB to USB cable, though micro-USB to USB-C adapters are available on the market (link to Amazon).
+The Shure MV5 comes with both a micro-USB to Lightning and a micro-USB to USB cable, though micro-USB to USB-C adapters are available on the market.